Setouchi Triennale 2025 Art Tour

 Benesse House

-After breakfast, board a cruiser for another journey to Teshima and Onomichi.
+Board a cruiser for your journey to Teshima and Onomichi.

-The main attraction on Teshima is the Teshima Art Museum, one of the most intriguing contemporary artworks in Japan.
-Standing amongst terraced rice fields, the simple concrete structure stimulates its visitors’ senses with the play of water drops on a concrete surface.
-The island of Teshima, beyond that location, is dotted with artworks that frequently blend with the natural environment.
+Teshima is a rural island in the Seto Inland Sea that has joined Naoshima and Inujima as an exciting contemporary art destination.
+The main attraction is the Teshima Art Museum, one of Japan’s most intriguing contemporary artworks.
+Standing among terraced rice fields, this simple concrete structure stimulates visitors’ senses with water drops playing on concrete surfaces.
+The island is dotted with artworks that blend seamlessly with the natural environment.

-Continue your journey to Ikuchi Island, with impressive views of dynamic structures Great Seto Bridge or Seto Ohashi Bridge and wide vistas of islands and town.
+Continue to Ikuchi Island, enjoying impressive views of the Great Seto Bridge and wide vistas of islands and towns.

 Overnight at your hotel